AleCamplani/FPGA_track_lab/README.md

 Once the installation is complete use the dedicated Git Bash terminal to work with your git repository.
 You can find it right clicking with the mouse, among the options.

-From Linux or MAC, open a terminal and type: sudo apt-get install git-all.
+From Linux or MAC, open a terminal and type:
+  > sudo apt-get install git-all

 If you don't have apt-get, used the tool dedicated to your specific distribution (yum, dnf.. etc.)

 ### Github profile and SSH key